bilus/decl-ui/README.md

 A Clojure library designed to ... well, that part is up to you.

+## Running app

+rlwrap lein figwheel app

-## Usage
+## Running tests

-FIXME
+lein doo phantom test

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Marcin Bilski

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.